Statement on the Economy – 2025

 Overview

-Strategic control of natural resources, disciplined fiscal policy, and social investment have produced one of the
+Strategic management of natural resources, disciplined fiscal policy, and social investment have produced one of the

 most stable and sustainable economies in the North Atlantic.
 Hydropower from Labrador’s rivers, seafood from its